How Much Are Most Car Accident Settlements?

 • How Much Evidence You Have – The clearer the facts, the faster the insurer may settle.

 • The Insurance Company’s Response Time — Some companies move quickly.
-Others may stall or make low offers on purpose.
+Others may take longer or start with lower offers.

 • Whether the Case Settles or Goes to Court — Settling is usually faster.
 However, taking the case to court may be necessary to pursue full and fair compensation.